MTU Logo

 3. Only audio

 This is caused by the M-Audio card default Codec sampling rate.
-If it is at 22,050, you need to set it to 44,100 hz.
-The audio quality should now be excellent, and no more dropped audio or graphics.
+If it is set to 22,050, you need to change it to 44,100 (the required CD/CDG audio sampling rate).
+The computer should now work without dropped audio or graphics.